A teenager has been arrested following a reported sexual assault on a woman in Ammanford.

 “For the site to have been allocated, it would have been deemed that the impact upon the Welsh language would be acceptable to allow the consideration of the site as one allocated for housing development.”

 The application was granted with a condition that the housing should be phased into take account of the situation of Welsh language.

-Her family say their loss is "indescribable", and that they are "touched and very grateful" for the messages of support and condolence that have come in to them.
+Her family say their loss is 'indescribable', but added that they are 'touched and very grateful' for the messages of support and condolence that they have received.